TahaFanaswala/DS105-Data-Storage/README.md

 During the initial stages of our project, we chose a very broad question which aimed to understand whether federal student loans are still significant, however, we found this question to be rather too farfetched.
 In order to have a more appropriate project which didn’t have too many variables, we chose to look specifically into how racial differences affect those taking out student loans.

 We have focused our research on comparing loan usage and college achievement of students of different races to evaluate the implications of racial educational inequality.
-The aim of our project is structured toward answering how race impacts competition rates for students, how the average debt incurred throughout their studies varied with race and how the students of different backgrounds are distributed across the states.
+The aim of our project is structured toward answering how race impacts completion rates for students, how the average debt incurred throughout their studies varied with race and how the students of different backgrounds are distributed across the states.
 In order to decide on how to analyse the data and which attributes we need to use, we manually screened the data to see which attributes are significant for analysing the impacts of race.

 ### Correlation matrix which aggregates raw data from 2013 for key attributes into a state-level basis